Matte0398/Zabbix-Multi-Agent-Architecture/README.md

 ---

-## Linux scenario 1: second classic Zabbix Agent
+## Linux scenario 1: first agent & second agent with version 1

 Use this procedure if the second Agent is the classic `zabbix_agentd`.